dasight/dasight.github.io/_posts/2025-10-22-handcraft-grpo-from-scratch.markdown

 #### Modelling LLM Fine-tuning as Reinforcement Learning

-Both PPO and GRPO are reinforcement learning approaches.
-A common question about this approach is how we can link LLM fine-tuning with reinforcement learning.
+Both PPO and GRPO are reinforcement learning approaches, and a common question about this approach is how we can link LLM fine-tuning with reinforcement learning.

-The generation of each token can be viewed as an action performed by the LLM.
-And when the language model completes its generation (i.e. a sentence), a reward model or a set of rules is then used to evaluate whether the generated sentence is good or not, and assign a reward according to the evaluation result.
+Briefly speaking, the generation of each token can be viewed as an *action* performed by the LLM.
+And when the language model completes its generation (i.e. a sentence), a reward model or a set of rules is used to evaluate whether the generated sentence is good or not, and assign a *reward* according to the evaluation result.
 At the end of each step, the model is updated according to the reward received.

+By introducing the *action* and *reward*, the LLM fine-tuning process can be modelled as the reinforcement learning training process, and employ the reinforcement learning algorithms to solve it.

 # Procedure of LLM Fine-Tuning with GRPO